yurt-page/cgi-webdav/README.md

 The BusyBox httpd is not modular at all.
 I believe that having just a simple CGI program will be preferable that trying to add the WebDAV functionality into them.

 There is already exists the [webdavcgi](https://github.com/DanRohde/webdavcgi) but it's Perl based and too heavy for embedded devices.
+It looks like it was developed before even Apache mod_dav was developed.

+One another interesting project is [webdav-server-rs](https://github.com/miquels/webdav-server-rs) which is a full WebDAV server implemented in Rust.
+Still, our main target is embedded devices with MIPS processors that are still not supported by Rust conpiler.

 ## Design goals
 ### Only few clients supported